aoterodelaroza/aoterodelaroza.github.io/_gibbs2/98_manual/04_tmodels.md

 * DEBYE_EINSTEIN: Debye model for the acoustic branches and 3n-3 Dirac deltas representing the optical part of the phonon spectrum.
 The Debye model is applied as in DEBYE, including Slater's formula, but only for the acoustic branches.

-This model requires the frequencies at the Brillouin zone center (the Gamma point) at the equilibrium or experimental geometry.
-These are input using the FREQG0 keyword.
+  This model requires the frequencies at the Brillouin zone center (the Gamma point).
+There are two options two give them to gibbs2.
+If the FREQG0 option is used followed by a file name, the 3n-3 frequencies at Gamma at the equlibrium volume are read from the file.
+Otherwise, an additional column from the external data file is read.
+The column must contain the path of the file containing the frequencies at Gamma at the corresponding volumes.

 * QHAFULL or QHA: full quasiharmonic approximation.
 This model implements the statically constrained quasiharmonic